CloudLabsAI-Azure/pbiworkshops/Data Factory in a Day/Exercise 2.md

     ![Deselect preserve zip file name](./Media/23042025(51).png)

 1. With the Copy data activity still selected, navigate to the **Destination** tab.
 From the list of connections, select the previously configured lakehouse **b_IADLake**.
-This step ensures that the data is being copied to the correct destination, which is essential for maintaining data integrity and organization.

     ![Destination lakehouse](./Media/destination-biadlake.png)